Qajar Iran: Constitutional Revolution

-When Nasser al-Din Shah Qajar was assassinated by Mirza Reza Kermani in 1896, the crown passed to his son Mozaffar-e-din.
-Mozaffar-e-din Shah was a moderate, but relatively ineffective ruler.
-Royal extravagances coincided with an inadequate ability to secure state revenue which further exacerbated the financial woes of the Qajar.
-In response, the Shah procured two large loans from Russia (in part to fund personal trips to Europe).
-Public anger mounted as the Shah sold off concessions – such as road building monopolies, the authority to collect duties on imports, etc. – to European interests in return for generous payments to the Shah and his officials.
-Popular demand to curb arbitrary royal authority in favor of the rule of law increased as concern regarding growing foreign penetration and influence heightened.
+When Nasser al-Din Shah Qajar was assassinated by Mirza Reza Kermani in 1896, the crown passed to his son Mozaffar al-Din.
+Mozaffar al-Din Shah was regarded as a moderate, but his reign was marked by ineffectiveness.
+Extravagant royal expenditures, coupled with the state’s limited capacity to generate revenue, intensified the financial difficulties of the Qajar dynasty.
+To address these problems, the shah secured two major loans from Russia, partly to finance his personal trips to Europe.
+Public discontent grew as the shah granted concessions—including road-building monopolies and the right to collect customs duties—to European interests in exchange for substantial payments to himself and his officials.
+These developments fueled popular demands to restrict arbitrary royal authority and to establish governance based on the rule of law, while also reflecting broader anxieties over the expansion of foreign influence.

-The shah's failure to respond to protests by the religious establishment, the merchants, and other classes led the merchants and clerical leaders in January 1906 to take sanctuary from probable arrest in mosques in Tehran and outside the capital.
-When the shah reneged on a promise to permit the establishment of a "house of justice", or consultative assembly, 10,000 people, led by the merchants, took sanctuary in June in the compound of the British legation in Tehran.
-In August, the shah, through the issue of a decree promised a constitution.
+The failure of the shah to adequately address the grievances of the religious establishment, the merchant class, and other social groups led, in January 1906, to the merchants and clerical leaders seeking sanctuary in mosques in Tehran and beyond the capital in order to avoid probable arrest.
+When the shah subsequently reneged on his earlier promise to authorize the establishment of a house of justice—a consultative assembly—approximately 10,000 individuals, led by the merchant community, took sanctuary in June within the compound of the British legation in Tehran.
+In August 1906, under mounting pressure, the shah issued a decree pledging the granting of a constitution.
 In October, an elected assembly convened and drew up a constitution that provided for strict limitations on royal power, an elected parliament, or Majles, with wide powers to represent the people and a government with a cabinet subject to confirmation by the Majles.
 The shah signed the constitution on 30 December 1906, but refusing to forfeit all of his power to the Majles, attached a caveat that made his signature on all laws required for their enactment.
 He died five days later.
 The Supplementary Fundamental Laws approved in 1907 provided, within limits, for freedom of press, speech, and association, and for the security of life and property.
 The hopes for the constitutional rule were not realized, however.